 Many people around the world are opting to go under the knife in order to fix their nose.
 This procedure, called a "Rhinoplasty", is done for several reasons; some people do it in order to fix a physical problem they may have, such as facial pain, snoring and/or difficulty breathing.
 Other people do it to enhance their appearance and/or refine their look.
 It can be anything from length, width, nostrils that are not symmetric and more commonly to change their profile.

-Rhinoplasty is not performed so much in order to reduce the size of the nose, but more importantly, to give your nose a more elegant look.
+Rhinoplasty is a low risk procedure and it is not performed so much in order to reduce the size of the nose, but more importantly, to give your nose a more elegant look.
 The goal is to achieve a more discreet and refined appearance, without really changing the facial features of the individual.

 Changes to the tip of the nose, dorsal hump can successfully be made, while at the same time restoring the airway and stability of the nose.
 These improvements can be accomplished without making the person look like a completely different person.
 The goal should always be to have a natural looking nose, since people will see the individual better but can't really tell what the change is.
 See sample pictures here.